 Session times and outline in hours

 The course consists only of theory and some exercises to have a deeper understanding of the concepts.
-The daily sessions involve 3-hour in the morning and 3-hour in the afternoon.
+The daily sessions involve 3-4 hours per day.

 Requirements and ECTS

-There will be two exams one right after chapter 4 and one after chapter 7.
-The mean of these exams will be the final grade of the students.
+There will be one exam.
+The mean of the exam and course participation score will be the final grade of the students.

 |a) All other PhD candidates b) Postdocs and staff of the above mentioned Graduate Schools

 NB: for some courses, PhD candidates from other WUR graduate schools with a TSP are also entitled to a reduced fee.
 Please consult your Education/PhD Programme Coordinator for more information